 Euphorbia inermis var. inermis, Euphorbia viperina

-Euphorbia inermis is a many-branched, medusa head Euphorbia up to 20 inches (50 cm) in diameter, with up to 10 inches (25 cm) long branches, radiating like fingers from a central stem.
-When it is in flower, each short, erect "finger" is covered with fragrant, pure white flowers.
-This is one of the caudex-forming Euphorbias, very similar to Euphorbia esculenta and Euphorbia caput-medusae.
+Euphorbia inermis is a many-branched succulent with erect, up to 10 inches (25 cm) long branches, radiating like fingers from a central stem.
+It grows up to 20 inches (50 cm) in diameter.
+When it is in bloom, the tip of the branches is covered with fragrant pure white flowers.
+This species is one of the caudex-forming Euphorbias, very similar to Euphorbia esculenta and Euphorbia caput-medusae.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.

 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.

 Euphorbia can be grown from seed, but they can be difficult to germinate (or even find).
 It is usually propagated by cuttings.
 This can be tricky because of the exuding sap.
 Rooting hormone is recommended with Euphorbias.